In my first year as a graduate student at NYU at ITP (a program that mixed art and computer science), I was very interested in photography.

 At the time, I was also interested in things that were "meta" so I played with "collaging my collages" which often resulted in even more fun and textured effects!

-Fast forward to graduating in 2015 and I put aside the project.
+Fast forward to 2015 when I graduated and put aside the project.
 Until recently, when I decided it was time to brush up on my programming skills and revisit past projects!

-These new instacollages are part of my #100dayproject, which is where you commit to spending 100 days on a creative project of sorts.
+For thirty days, I gave myself the challenge of creating new instacollages.
+These new images are part of my #100dayproject, which is where you commit to spending 100 days on a creative project of sorts.

 About Dirt Alley Design

 Dirt Alley Design was founded just off a dirt alley in San Francisco in December of 2016 by artist Michelle Chandra.
 Inspired by the beauty of street grids, Michelle invented maze maps in which she transforms street grids into mazes.